History of North Korea in Timeline

 According to a 2004 South Korean assessment, North Korea possesses a stockpile of chemical weapons and the ability to cultivate and produce biological weapons.

-2004: U.S. State Department Estimate on Military Spending
+2004: Start of U.S. State Department Estimation of Military Spending

-The U.S. State Department estimated that North Korea's military spending averaged 23% of its GDP from 2004 to 2014, the highest level in the world.
+In 2004, the U.S. State Department started estimating that North Korea's military spending averaged 23% of its GDP from 2004 to 2014, the highest level in the world.

 October 2006: First Nuclear Weapons Test

-On 9 October 2006, North Korea announced that it had conducted its first nuclear weapons test.
+On 9 October 2006, North Korea announced it had conducted its first nuclear weapons test, escalating international tensions.

-Since 2007, lower respiratory infection, a leading cause of overall deaths in North Korea, declined by six percent.
+Since 2007, deaths attributed to lower respiratory infection in North Korea declined by six percent as of 2016.

-In 2008, child mortality in North Korea was estimated to be 45 per 1,000, a much lower rate than other economically comparable countries.
+In 2008, the child mortality rate in North Korea was estimated to be 45 per 1,000 live births.

-In 2009, North Korea joined the Outer Space Treaty and has stated its intentions to undertake crewed and Moon missions.
+In 2009, North Korea joined the Outer Space Treaty.

-In 2009, North Korea responded to South Korea's hard-line approach by ending all of its previous agreements with the South.
+In 2009, North Korea responded to a more hard-line approach from South Korea by ending all of its previous agreements with the South.

 2009: Constitution Drops References to Communism

-The 2009 constitution of North Korea dropped references to communism and elevated the Songun military first policy while explicitly confirming the position of Kim Jong Il.
+In 2009, the North Korean constitution dropped references to communism and elevated the Songun military first policy while explicitly confirming the position of Kim Jong Il.

-According to North Korean state media, in 2010, military expenditure amounted to 15.8 percent of the state budget.
+In 2010, North Korean state media reported that military expenditure amounted to 15.8 percent of the state budget.

 2010: Population Estimate

-Demographic experts in the 20th century estimated that the population would grow to 28 million by 2010, but this increase never occurred due to the North Korean famine.
+In 2010, demographic experts estimated that North Korea's population would grow to 28 million by 2010, but this increase never occurred due to the North Korean famine.

-In 2010, the North Korean national football team, Chollima, competed in the FIFA World Cup, losing all three matches.
+In 2010, the North Korean national football team, Chollima, competed in the FIFA World Cup, losing all three matches against Brazil, Portugal, and Ivory Coast.

 December 2011: Death of Kim Jong Il

-On 17 December 2011, Kim Jong Il died from a heart attack, leading to his son Kim Jong Un becoming his successor.
+On 17 December 2011, Kim Jong Il died from a heart attack, leading to the succession of his youngest son Kim Jong Un.

 2011: Kim Jong Un Succeeds Kim Jong Il

-In 2011, Kim Jong Un succeeded his father, Kim Jong Il, as the leader of North Korea.
+In 2011, Kim Jong Un succeeded Kim Jong Il as the leader of North Korea.

 December 2012: Launch of Kwangmyŏngsŏng-3 Unit 2

-In December 2012, North Korea became the tenth spacefaring nation with the launch of Kwangmyŏngsŏng-3 Unit 2, which successfully reached orbit but was believed to be crippled and non-operational.
+In December 2012, North Korea became the tenth spacefaring nation with the launch of Kwangmyŏngsŏng-3 Unit 2, which successfully reached orbit.

-At the 2012 Summer Olympics in London, North Korean weightlifter Kim Un-guk broke the world record in the Men's 62 kg category.
+At the 2012 Summer Olympics in London, weightlifter Kim Un-guk broke the world record in the Men's 62 kg category.

 In 2012, The Associated Press opened the first Western all-format, full-time bureau in Pyongyang.